WeblateOrg/weblate/docs/contributing.rst

 Our issue tracker is hosted at GitHub:
 <https://github.com/WeblateOrg/weblate/issues>

-Feel welcome to report any issues or suggestions to improve Weblate there.
+Feel welcome to report any issues with or suggest improvement of Weblate there.
 In case you have found a security issue in Weblate, please consult the "Security issues" section below.

 .. _security: